HomeHealthCory Booker's Fasting Strategy Helped Him Break the Filibuster Record

 • weekend restriction limits calories during the week, but not on weekends

 But “that doesn’t work for everyone,” said Vicki Catenacci, a nutrition researcher at the University of Colorado.
 “It takes a lot of focus.
-It takes a lot of math, and a lot of willpower.
+It takes a lot of math and a lot of willpower.
 For some people, restricting calories every day may be the best approach.
-For others, it might be easier to not have to count calories every day and use an intermittent fasting strategy for weight loss.”
+For others, it might be easier not to have to count calories every day and use an intermittent fasting strategy for weight loss.”

 So how do you know if intermittent fasting will work for you?

 For some, restricting food may cause problems.
-For example, studies have found people who regularly fast more than 16 or 18 hours a day have a higher risk of gallstones.
+For example, studies have found that people who regularly fast more than 16 or 18 hours a day have a higher risk of gallstones.
 They’re also more likely to need surgery to remove the gallbladder.

-If you’re considering fasting, start with a chat with your health care provider.
+If you’re considering fasting, chat with your health care provider.
 Some people, including those younger than 25, who are pregnant or breastfeeding, who take insulin or other medications to control diabetes, who have been prescribed medication that must be taken with food, who have a seizure disorder, who have eating disorders or who operate heavy machinery at work, shouldn’t fast at all.

 Categories